Shaikh-Josim/download/README.md

-# try
-checking update procedure
+i made this directory to check update procedure